vmware-archive/iot-analytics-benchmark/DL/README.md

 IMAGESPERSEC   | Images per second to send - defaults to 10 TOTALIMAGES    | Total number of images to send - defaults to 100

-Specify -s to subtract image mean from each image value - use for RESNET model
+Specify -s to subtract image mean from each image value - use for ResNet model

 Example